vilbedawg/MyID/README.md

 After each login request, the blockchain is validated.
 If the data has been altered in any way, the user will receive notification that the card is invalid and that they must submit a new application to demonstrate valid identification.

+## Note
+NodeJS is not the best language for implementing complex Blockchain implementations due to its Single Thread limitations.
+Because blockchain applications require many computational operations in addition to I/O, multi-threaded supported languages would perform better.